Lawsuit seeks to delay Georgia primary election again due to safety concerns

-The coalition is suing on behalf of five Georgia voters, asking that the primary election which was moved back from May to June 9 now be moved back again to June 30.
+The coalition is suing on behalf of five Georgia voters, asking that the primary election which was pushed from May 19 to June 9 now be moved back again to June 30.
 Marks says proper safety protocols have not been put into place.

 “State election officials, the General Assembly and the governor, no one has addressed these basic protections that are needed in order for people to vote safely and for the poll workers to be able to work safely,” she said.

 The lawsuit asks that the state provide protective equipment for all poll workers (volunteers and county election staff) as well as masks for voters who may come to a polling place without one.
-It calls for six foot distancing and a long list of other safety precautions.
-It also asks for at least one “drive through” voting operation per county and asks that the court allow counties that want to – to extend early voting through the weekend before the primary election.
+It calls for six-foot distancing and a long list of other safety precautions.
+It also asks for at least one “drive-through” voting operation per county and asks that the court allow counties that want to can extend early voting through the weekend before the primary election.

 “Georiga does not want to be another Wisconsin,” Marks said.